100 Fun Things to Do in Chicago

 Details of interest:

-• Prices: prices are another favorable issue of these guided tours, since on average they cost between about 25 to 40 euros per person, although helicopter flights logically tend to have higher prices.
+• Prices: prices are another advantage of these guided tours, as they cost on average between €25 and €40 per person, although helicopter flights are naturally more expensive.

-Book the best tours in Chicago
+Book the best tours of Chicago

 people on a boat on Lake Michigan| ©Thomas Shockey